ajarifi/ajarifi.github.io/_pages/about.md

 <h2 style="color:#000080">  My research </h2>

-<p align="justify"> My research focuses on hadron spectroscopy.
-At the very beginning, I did some computation on the kaon photoproduction.
-Now, I have done numerous computation on heavy baryon decays.
-I am mainly working on three-body decays by using Dalitz plot.
-Also, I do some quark model computations for estimating the decay rates of heavy baryons. </p>
+<p align="justify"> My research focuses on hadron spectroscopy and decay.
+At the very beginning, I analyzed the kaon photoproduction in the isobar model.
+After that, my interest turns into the baryon decays in the quark model.
+I am also specialized in the Dalitz plot analysis to describe three-body decays.
+So far, we focus only on heavy baryons, but we can extend our work to other systems.
+In addition, I am recently interested in the Roper resonance and its analogous states that bear similarities in masses and decay properties. </p>

 <p> You can also visit my profile in <a href="https://inspirehep.net/authors/1410710">Inspire-HEP</a>. </p>